Brandi Crowe, Ph.D., LRT/CTRS

 Who is Dr. Crowe?

 Brandi M. Crowe, Ph.D., LRT/CTRS, is an assistant professor in recreational therapy within Clemson University’s Department of Parks, Recreation, and Tourism Management.
 She received her doctoral degree from Clemson University in Parks, Recreation and Tourism Management with a concentration in therapeutic recreation.
 She earned her master’s degree in recreation from the State University of New York at Cortland with a concentration in Outdoor and Environmental Education, and her bachelor’s degree in Leisure Studies from the University of South Alabama, with a concentration in therapeutic recreation.
 Dr. Crowe is a certified and licensed therapeutic recreation specialist.
-Her research interests include the role of leisure within stress and coping processes, and the use of complementary and integrative health approaches with individuals who have chronic health conditions.
-She is also an associate editor for the Therapeutic Recreation Journal, and serves on the American Therapeutic Recreation Association’s research committee as a co-chair of the Association’s annual conference poster session.
+Her research interests include the role of leisure within individuals' stress and coping processes, and the use of complementary and integrative health approaches with individuals who have chronic health conditions.
+She is also an associate editor for the Therapeutic Recreation Journal, and an associate editor for the American Therapeutic Recreation Association Annual in Therapeutic Recreation.

 For more information, see her Department Profile.